 Full-time, undergraduate Penn State students who are enrolled an officially recognized semester Education Abroad program and are a member of a traditionally under represented group in the Penn State system of higher education (please visit the Office of the Vice Provost for Educational Equity website for more information) and/or has a documented disability (covered under the Americans with Disabilities Act, 1990).
-Applicants must also be a United States citizen/permanent resident and have a Free Application for Federal Student Aid (FAFSA) on file with the Office of Student Aid.
+Applicants must also be a United States citizen/permanent resident and have a Free Application for Federal Student Aid (FAFSA) on file with the Office of Student Aid, at the time of the application deadline, to be considered for need-based aid.
 To be considered for an award from the Diversity Grant-in-Aid fund, the student must also complete the Education Abroad Grant-in-Aid application.
 Individuals who wish to be considered for a DGIA award based on a documented disability must be registered with the Penn State Office for Disability Services and must submit an Academic Adjustment letter to the Education Abroad Office by the application deadline.

 - February 1 – summer programs

 - March 1 – academic year and fall programs

 - September 15 – spring programs

 Awarded amounts will vary based on scholarship availability, scholarship requirements, and demonstrated unmet need.